-Now, months after this cruise, Vannier wanted our advocacy team to ask Royal Caribbean to accept responsibility for this fiasco and refund her daughter.
+Now, months after this cruise, Vannier wanted our advocacy team to ask Royal Caribbean to accept responsibility for this fiasco.
+She wanted the cruise line to apologize and refund her daughter.
 (By the way, we list Royal Caribbean executive contacts in our database.)

 Several times a month, we receive a complaint from a traveler who has shown up at the air or cruise port without the proper identification for travel.
 Invariably this mistake has turned into an unexpected expense, and the consumer wants our help to retrieve their money.

 - No, you can’t fly internationally with just a library card